Syracuse Looking Towards Onondaga Lake from Mount Olympus--click to enlarge

 Game Day Parking/Tailgating:

 Finding the Carrier Dome is fairly easy.
 It sits just east of downtown and is perched on top of a hill overlooking the city.
+Parking is not as easy.
 However, the University provides a nice overview and has it broken down to the three main parking areas.
 Read below to see which set of directions you should use.

 The University has rolled out free WiFi around campus.
 It has not covered all the areas yet but it might be worth checking the link for hotspots.
 Wireless access is available for guests with laptops and hand-held devices.
 AirOrangeGuest provides unsecured access and available on a temporary basis.
 You need a text enabled cell phone and of course your computer.
 Hopefully you'll be able to stream some ESPN3 games while tailgating.